nestjs/cqrs/README.md

 ### Interesting facts

-- both `CommandBus` and `EventBus` are **Observables**, so it is possible to subscribe to entire streams (e.g. for logging),
+- both `CommandBus` and `EventBus` are **Observables**, so it is possible to subscribe to entire streams (e.g. for logging)
-- each Command and Event Handler is a Component, so it can inject another components through constructor,
+- each Command and Event Handler is a Component, so it can inject another components through constructor

 ## Full example